Current Members

 Elaine Poon (She/Her)

-Elaine is a 3rd-year student in the BA Psychology program with a minor in Special Education at the University of British Columbia, Vancouver.
-Originally from Hong Kong, she is actively involved in research, contributing to the ADHD Family Perception Study and the Cross-Racial Friendships Study.
-Elaine has a strong interest in psychopathology, including mental disorders, brain dysfunctions, and their treatments, and is working toward her goal of becoming a clinical psychologist.
-In her free time, she enjoys spending time with friends and family, listening to music, journaling, and watching films.
+Elaine is a fourth-year Psychology major with a minor in Special Education at the University of British Columbia, Vancouver.
+Originally from Hong Kong, she is actively involved in research, contributing to both the ADHD Family Perception Study and the PRISM Study.
+This year, she is also completing a Directed Study focused on the Cross-Racial Friendships Study, exploring the effects of psychoeducation and mindfulness practices among university students.
+Elaine has a strong interest in psychopathology—particularly mental disorders, brain dysfunctions, and their treatments—and is working toward her goal of becoming a clinical psychologist.
+In her free time, she enjoys journaling, watching films, listening to music, and spending time with friends and family.
+Fun fact: Elaine absolutely loves corgis—especially their adorable little butts!

 Daniela Carbonell (She/Her)